shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 PROMPT+=' %(?.$FG[154].$FG[009])€%{$reset_color%} '
 ```

-An oh-my-zsh theme defines a variable called `PROPMT`.
+An oh-my-zsh theme defines a variable called `PROMPT`.
 Aside from [its syntax](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html), I was confused of how and when `PROMPT` was evaluated.
-As a hindsight, it is a string that is built only once when a session starts or `source .zshrc`.
+In hindsight, it is a string that is built once when a session starts or `source .zshrc`.
 Every time a prompt is shown, `PROMPT` is evaluated, meaning escapes (starting with `%`) and variables in it are expanded.

 ### Colors